salilab/actin_tutorial/doc/analyis.md

 ## Output models {#wwpdboutput}

-A decision needs to be made aboutwhich models to deposit.
+A decision needs to be made about which models to deposit.
 Generally, a representative sample of each cluster should be deposited, together with the localization densities of the entire cluster.
 The mmCIF file format allows for multiple models, potentially at multiple scales,